INNOVATIONS IN SCIENCE &TECHNOLOGY FOR SUSTAIN-ABILITY

 Our ALP is anchored on cultivating students’ interest in STEM (Science, Technology, Engineering, Mathematics) and developing their strengths and talents further to pursue careers in related fields in the future.

 Modelling and simulation seeks to mould intellectually curious, inquiring and imaginative team players, problem solvers steeped in values with an interest in the application of the sciences and technology in the real world for sustainable living, work and play.

-We hope to hone our students’ critical and inventive thinking skills, foster innovation and their ability to solve problems.
+We seek to hone our students’ critical and inventive thinking skills, foster innovation and enhance their ability to solve problems.
 To achieve these goals, our instructional programme actively integrates Computational Thinking (CT) and we guide our students to learn the four basic steps of Decomposition, Pattern Recognition, Abstraction, and Algorithm Design.

-Tier 1: In Secondary 1, all students learn basic coding and programming using Scratch 2.0, before applying their coding skills to programme robots (mBots).
-As a school in IMDA’s Digital Maker Programme, in Secondary 2, students engage in digital making using micro:bits to solve real-world problems on sustainability.
+Tier 1: In Secondary 1, all students engage in digital making using micro:bits to solve real-world problems on sustainability.
 In Secondary 2, they continue to extend and expand on their knowledge in coding and programming through mBots.
 Our students can also look forward to an exciting line-up of learning journeys and experiential learning workshops to pique their interests in STEM, and explore STEM-related higher education and career opportunities.

-Tier 2: Students who demonstrate strengths, talents and interests in ALP are offered opportunities to stretch themselves further by engaging in STEM-related workshops at a higher level of mastery and representing our school in showcases and competitions.
+Tier 2: Students who demonstrate strengths, talents and interests in our Tier 1 programmes are offered a stretching opportunities by participating in STEM-related workshops at a higher level of mastery and representing our school in showcases and competitions.

 Students will also get to learn about Computational Thinking (CT), comprising the four basic steps of Decomposition, Pattern Recognition, Abstraction, and Algorithm Design, as teachers integrate these steps meaningfully into teaching and learning.